basho/riak_kv/docs/SecondaryIndexQueries.md

 - TermRegex is a compiled regular expression that can be applied to the term to filter out so the processed result set any result that does not `match` the regular expression.

-- PreReduceFuns is a list of functions that can be applied to `{{Bucket, Key}, IndexData}` tuples, and return either a (potentially altered) `{{Bucket, Key}, IndexData}` tuple or `none` (if the tuple is to be removed from the result set).
+- PreReduceFuns is a list of functions that can be applied to `{{Bucket, Key}, IndexData}` tuples, and return either a (potentially altered) `{{Bucket, Key}, IndexData}` tuple or `none` (if the tuple is to be removed from the pipeline and hence the result set).
 IndexData will always be a list of `{attribute, value}` tuples, initially starting as `[{term, IndexTerm}]`.
 PreReduceFuns will always be either filter functions (which strip results based on some match against an attribute) or extract functions (which pull out new terms from existing terms).

-Once a subset of results has been returned from a secondary index query in the new Index Map/Reduce system, it will be passed through the flters and extracts of the PreReduceFuns, and then will be either:
+Once a subset of results has been returned from a secondary index query in the new Index Map/Reduce system, it will be passed through the filters and extracts of the PreReduceFuns, and then will be either:

 - Returned as a list of results back to the client;